dauidus/add-post-type-instructions/readme.txt

 == Screenshots ==

 1. Settings page automatically recognizes post types and supported post type features.
-2. Instructive text can be easily added to multiple locations for any post type.
+2. Non-intrusive instructive text can be easily added to multiple locations for any post type.

 == Changelog ==

+= 1.0.3 =
+* restrict settings page to users with manage_options capability
+* add support for categories and tags

 = 1.0.2 =
 * initial public release